werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

             The length of time to wait before giving up on a delete, zero means determine a timeout from the size of the object
   -t, --tty=false
-            Allocate a TTY for the container in the pod.
+            Allocated a TTY for each container in the pod.
       --wait=false
             If true, wait for resources to be gone before returning.
 This waits for finalizers.
 ```